-The new policy relevant addition of EcoQ Performance (Chapter 5.4), has led to an added wider perspective of the time periods to be considered in analysing trends.
-This has led to evaluate trends since the start of the international fulmar monitoring in the North Sea triggered by funds from the European Interreg IIIB project Save the North Sea (SNS) in 2002.
-Trends in ingested mass of plastics over the 18-year period (Table 4B) are clearer than over the recent 10 years (Table 4C).
-Industrial plastics showed a significant decrease over the 2002-2019 period (p<0.001) also for separate age groups.
-User plastics also showed significant decline (p=0.010), mainly due to the non-adult birds.
-Combined for all plastics, adults (p=0.028) and non-adults (p<0.001) contributed to a highly significant decline in ingested plastic mass for all ages combined (p<0.001).
+The new policy relevant addition of FTV Performance, has led to an added wider perspective of the time periods to be considered in analysing trends.
+This has led to evaluate trends since the start of the international fulmar monitoring in the North Sea.
+Trends in ingested mass of plastics over the 19-year period (Table 4B) are clearer than over the recent 10 years (Table 4C).
+Industrial plastics showed a significant decrease over the 2002-2020 period (p<0.001) also for separate age groups.
+User plastics also showed significant decline (p=0.014), mainly due to the non-adult birds.
+Combined for all plastics, adults (p=0.021) and non-adults (p<0.001) contributed to a highly significant decline in ingested plastic mass for all ages combined (p<0.001).

 Table 4.
 Details of linear regression analyses for time related trends in plastic abundance by mass in stomachs of fulmars in the Netherlands.
 Analysis by linear regression, fitting In-transformed litter mass values for individual birds on the year of collection.
-Tests were conducted over A. full time period of data, B. the period since start of the Save the North Sea project in 2002, and C. the most recent 10 years of data, which is the recommended period in OSPAR guidelines for testing in the Fulmar EcoQO.
+Tests were conducted over A. full time period of data, B. the period since start of the Save the North Sea project in 2002, and C. the most recent 10 years of data, which is the recommended period in OSPAR guidelines for testing in the former Fulmar EcoQO, now Fulmar-TV.
 D significance of sequential decadal trends for 1980s and 10-year periods starting 1997.
 The regression line ('trend') is described by y = Constant + estimatex in which y is the calculated value of the regression-line for year x.
 When the t-value of a regression is negative, it indicates a decrease in the tested litter-category; a positive t-value indicates increase.
 A trend is considered significant when the probability (p) of misjudgement of data is less than 5% (p<0.05).
 Significant trends in the table are labelled with positive signs in case of increase (+) in plastic mass or negative signs in case of decrease (-).
-Significance at the 5% level (p<0.05) is labelled as - or + ; at the 1% level (p<0.01) as -- or ++; and at the 0.1% level (p<0.001) as -- or +++.
+Significance at the 5% level (p<0.05) is labelled as - or + ; at the 1% level (p<0.01) as -- or ++; and at the 0.1% level (p<0.001) as --- or +++.
 Where test results are not significant (n.s.) but close (p<0.1), upward or downward arrow indicates the potential direction of change.